Parse Trees Guided LLM Prompt Compression: Conclusion

 \section{Conclusion}

 In this work, we introduced a novel prompt compression method called PartPrompt, which leverages parse trees to guide the prompt compressing process.
 To this end, the prompt compression problem was transformed into a tree pruning problem.
 And during the prompt compression process, the linguistic rules and human writing logic were achieved via constructing the global parse tree and adjusting the node value in the tree.
-The comparative experiments demonstrated the state-of-the-art performance of PartPrompt across a wide range of datasets, compression ratios, metrics, and target LLMs for inference.
+The comparative experiments demonstrated the state-of-the-art performance of PartPrompt across various datasets (including different prompt task types and text types), compression ratios, metrics, and target LLMs for inference.
 A comprehensive ablation study verified the usefulness of each component in PartPrompt.
 And additional experiments further confirmed the advantages of PartPrompt in terms of more scenarios and metrics such as the extreme long prompt case and the coherence of compressed prompts.

 For future work, although PartPrompt has been shown capable of handling extremely long prompts with encouraging results, further efforts are still needed to enhance the performance of current prompt compression methods under the extreme long prompt scenario.
 Besides, the patterns of LLM prompt analyzed by linguistic parse trees and human writing logic have been shown effective in improving the performance for the prompt compression problem, it remains unknown whether other patterns of LLM prompt are also helpful, which is another promising future direction.